-- Akin, Daniel, ed.
+Akin, Daniel, ed.
 A Theology for the Church, either edition.
 Nashville: B&H Academic, 2007 or 2014.
-This "systematic" theology is a collection of essays on different doctrinal topics written by some of the leading voices in the Southern Baptist Convention. - Bird, Michael F. Evangelical Theology: A Biblical and Systematic Introduction, either edition.
+This "systematic" theology is a collection of essays on different doctrinal topics written by some of the leading voices in the Southern Baptist Convention.

+- Bird, Michael F. Evangelical Theology: A Biblical and Systematic Introduction, either edition.
 Grand Rapids: Zondervan, 2013 or 2020.
 Bird is an Anglican and Reformed NT scholar from Australia who has written a systematic theology that integrates the insights of contemporary biblical theology into a systematic textbook. - Elwell, Walter A., ed.
 Evangelical Dictionary of Theology.
 2d ed.
 Grand Rapids: Baker, 2001.
 An encyclopedia of theological knowledge from an evangelical perspective.
 A very helpful resource for research papers. - Frame, John.
 Systematic Theology: An Introduction to Christian Belief.
 Phillipsburg, NJ: P&R, 2013.
-Frame is a Presbyterian and Reformed theologian in the Westminster Tradition. - Garrett, James L. Systematic Theology: Biblical, Historical, and Evangelical, 2 vol. any edition.
+Frame is a Presbyterian and Reformed theologian in the Westminster Tradition. - Garrett, James L. Systematic Theology: Biblical, Historical, and Evangelical, 2 vol, any edition.
 North Richland Hills, TX: BIBAL Press, 1990-2014.
 Garrett was an SBC theologian who offered an excellent historical examination of each of the doctrines discussed. - Grenz, Stanley J. Theology for the Community of God.
 Nashville: B&H, 1994 or Grand Rapids: Eerdmans, 2000.
 Grenz was a prolific Baptist author who ministered primarily in Canada.
 His systematic theology, as seen in his title, focuses on the theme of community. - Grudem, Wayne.
 Systematic Theology, either edition.
 Grand Rapids: Zondervan, 1994 or 2020.
 Grudem, a Calvinistic Baptist with charismatic undertones, has written one of the most popular and accessible theology texts available today. - Horton, Michael F. The Christian Faith: A Systematic Theology for Pilgrims on the Way.
 Grand Rapids: Zondervan, 2011.
 Horton is a well-known Reformed theologian and apologist who engages many contemporary issues and important philosophical trends. - Oden, Thomas C. Classic Christianity: A Systematic Theology.
 New York: HarperOne, 2011.
-Oden is a Methodist/Wesleyan evangelical theologian who utilizes the resources of patristic Christianity to make a case for Christian doctrines.
-This book is a valuable resource for anyone interested in the thought of early church fathers. - Ryrie, Charles C. Basic Theology: A Popular Systematic Guide to Understanding Biblical Truth.
+Oden is a Methodist/Wesleyan evangelical theologian who utilizes the resources of historical theology to make a case for Christian doctrines.
+This book is a valuable resource for anyone interested in the concept of consensus Christianity. - Ryrie, Charles C. Basic Theology: A Popular Systematic Guide to Understanding Biblical Truth.
 2d ed.
 Chicago: Moody, 1999.
 This volume is a systematic theology written with lay persons in mind.
-Ryrie writes from a classic Dispensationalist perspective. - Williams, J. Rodman.
-Renewal Theology: Systematic Theology from a Charismatic Perspective.
-Grand Rapids: Zondervan, 1996.
-Williams was a leading intellectual figure in the neocharismatic movement called "renewal theology."
-This is an excellent exposition of contemporary charismatic and Pentecostal theology.
+Ryrie writes from a classic Dispensationalist perspective.